Anthony Tommasini: Career

 Based in Boston, Tommasini taught music at Emerson College from 1978 to 1986, and also led non-fiction writing workshops at Wesleyan University and Brandeis University.
 In 1985 at Emerson, he met the composer Virgil Thomson, who became both a friend and mentor.
 Tommasini published a survey of Thomson's piano music, Virgil Thomson's Musical Portraits (1986), which was a revision and expansion of his 1982 DMA dissertation.

+Thomson wrote a portrait of Tommasini, "Tony Tommasini: A Study in Chords".
 He was denied tenure at Emerson College, as the college eliminated his position; Tommasini later noted that although disappointing, "the best thing that ever happened to me was not getting tenure at Emerson, or I might still be there, and none of [my future career] would've happened".

 In response, Tommasini turned to music criticism.
 He was a freelancer, and wrote for The Boston Globe for a decade, beginning in 1986.

 Tommasini became a staff writer for The New York Times in 1996, and was promoted to chief classical music critic in 2000.
 In addition to Thomson, his mentors include Richard Dyer, who was chief classical music critic of The Boston Globe for 33 years.
 At the Times, Tommasini traveled for important premieres of contemporary classical music, including Saariaho's L'Amour de loin (2000), Adès's The Tempest (2004) and Turnage's Anna Nicole (2011).
 He covered certain musicians particularly often, such as Peter Serkin, Leif Ove Andsnes, Michael Tilson Thomas and Esa-Pekka Salonen.
 Tommasini often advocated for increased diversity in the classical music world; his comment that "American orchestras should think a little less about how they play and a little more about what they play and why they play it" is often quoted.
 In this regard, his colleagues at the Times described him as "something of a provocateur: challenging the field to take more risks, embrace new music and rethink old, hidebound habits".
 Tommasini's 2020 article which suggested blind auditions be abandoned so race can be considered to assist in diversifying ensembles was met with "intense debate"; In New Music USA, Maia Jasper White noted that the idea received "heavy backlash".
 Tommasini stepped down from his post in 2021; with a 21 year tenure he has been chief classical music critic of The New York Times for the longest period since Olin Downes.
 (Note: Olin Downes was chief classical music critic for 31 years, from 1924 to 1955.)
 In April 2022, Zachary Woolfe was named Tommasini's successor as chief classical music critic for the Times.